Race and society: Race as a social construct and populationism

-Michael Brooks, the author of “The Race Delusion” suggests that race is not determined biographically or genetically, but that it is socially constructed.
+Michael Brooks, the author of "The Race Delusion", suggests that race is not determined biologically or genetically, but that it is socially constructed.
 He explains that nearly all scientists in the field of race, nationality, and ethnicity will confirm that race is a social construct.
 It has more to do with how people identify rather than genetics.
 He then goes on to explain how “black” and “white” have different meanings in other cultures.
-People in the United States tend to label themselves black if they have ancestors that are from Africa, but when you are in Brazil, you are not black if you have European ancestry.
+People in the United States tend to label themselves black if they have ancestors from Africa, whereas in Brazil a person with European ancestry may not be considered black.
 DNA shows that the human population is a result of populations that have moved across the world, splitting up and interbreeding.
 Even with this science to back up this concept, society has yet to believe and accept it.
 No one is born with the knowledge of race, the split between races and the decision to treat others differently based on skin color is completely learned and accepted by society.

 Experts in the fields of genetics, law, and sociology have offered their opinions on the subject.
 Audrey Smedley and Brian D. Smedley of Virginia Commonwealth University Institute of Medicine discuss the anthropological and historical perspectives on ethnicity, culture, and race.
 They define culture as the habits acquired by a society.
 Smedley states "Ethnicity and culture are related phenomena and bear no intrinsic connection to human biological variations or race" (Smedley 17).
 The authors state using physical characteristics to define an ethnic identity is inaccurate.
 The variation of humans has actually decreased over time since, as the author states, "Immigration, intermating, intermarriage, and reproduction have led to increasing physical heterogeneity of peoples in many areas of the world" (Smedley 18).
 They referred to other experts and their research, pointing out that humans are 99% alike.
 That one percent is caused by natural genetic variation, and has nothing to do with the ethnic group of the subject.
 Racial classification in the United States started in the 1700s with three ethnically distinct groups.
 These groups were the white Europeans, Native Americans, and Africans.
 The concept of race was skewed around these times because of the social implications of belonging to one group or another.
 The view that one race is biologically different from another rose out of society's grasp for power and authority over other ethnic groups.
 This did not only happen in the United States but around the world as well.
 Society created race to create hierarchies in which the majority would prosper most.